Created Grace or Uncreated Light? Answering Lossky’s Objection

 The Objection: Lossky’s Structural Critique

 Vladimir Lossky (1903–1958) is the theologian who gave this argument its modern form.
-In The Mystical Theology of the Eastern Church (1944), he stated the charge plainly:
+In The Mystical Theology of the Eastern Church (1944), he stated the charge plainly.

 The argument runs as follows.
 Catholic theology — particularly in its post-Tridentine and neo-Scholastic expression — treats sanctifying grace as gratia creata: a created quality inhering in the soul, a supernatural accident infused by God but ontologically finite.
 If what the soul receives is a created thing, how can that created thing unite the soul to the uncreated God?
 You cannot arrive at the infinite by accumulating the finite.
 The instrument is the wrong kind of thing for the destination.
-Worse, positing a created tertium quid between God and the soul as the formal basis of union risks repeating the Arian error of an ontological intermediate — something neither fully God nor fully creature mediating what should be direct participation in divine life.

 This is a precise argument, not a vague complaint.
 It does not dispute the Catholic intention; it disputes the Catholic mechanism.
 And it has real force against the neo-Scholastic manualist presentation, where sanctifying grace is defined as “a permanent supernatural quality of the soul” and the indwelling of the Spirit is treated as a consequence of that created quality rather than as the primary gift.
 Against that presentation, Lossky’s critique lands.